-Figure 1-3 XVM Disk Partition Layout with Separate root and usr Filesystems partition 9 contains the XVM label area where the information about the XVM volume elements on a disk is stored, partition 0 contains the first root partition, partition 1 contains the swap partition, partitions 2 and 3 contain additional root filesystems, and partition 6 contains the usr partition.
+Figure 1-4 shows the partition layout of an XVM system disk with multiple root filesystems as well as a separate usr filesystem.
+Partition 8 contains the volume header, partition 9 contains the XVM label area where the information about the XVM volume elements on a disk is stored, partition 0 contains the first root partition, partition 1 contains the swap partition, partitions 2 and 3 contain additional root filesystems, and partition 6 contains the usr partition.
 Partition 10 contains the entire disk.